newmanw/mage-server/docs/use_cases/feeds.md

 # Feeds Use Cases

-Feeds are supplemental data sets that MAGE users can add to their active event context.
-The user can select feeds to add from a list of feeds that an administrator has made available to participants of the event.
-Feed content could have any combination of spatial, temporal, or informational dimensions.

-## Background
-Many MAGE customers have enterprise data sources available to them that are relevant to their particular mission domain and can aid users in the field.
-For example, a disaster response team responding to an earthquake may desire to receive continuous updates about seismic activity in their operating area, including alerts and locations of detected tremors.
-That data would originate from a service external to MAGE, but would be highly useful to incorporate directly in the responders' MAGE user experience.
-The responder could then view the data without switching to another app, as well as see that data in the same context as their team's MAGE observations and team member locations.
+See the [Feeds section](../domain.md#feeds) in the domain document for a summary of the feeds concept.

-## Notes
+#### Notes
 Some feeds may contain sensitive content and require some kind of authentication and authorization.
-Sometimes this could even require clients to authenticate and fetch data directly from a feed endpoint,excluding the MAGE server, to support customer security requirements.
+Sometimes this could even require clients to authenticate and fetch data directly from a feed endpoint, excluding the MAGE server, to support customer security requirements.

 Feeds could be made available globally to all users of a particular MAGE instance, or restricted based on event membership, or perhaps even restricted to specific users.